-Getting a drawin tablet is one of the major investment for digital artists.
-This article will give you all the information you need before getting a Drawing Tablet.
+Getting a drawing tablet is one of the major investment for digital artists.
+Whether you are looking to get your first tablet or thinking about upgrading your old tablet which does not work anymore.
+This article will give you all the information you need.

 Types of drawing tablet

-- As the name suggests the Screened tablets are the drawing tablets with screen.
-It connects to your computer via USB and works as a external monitor.
-The artist can draw directly on screen using stylus.
+- As the name suggests the Display tablets are the drawing tablets with a screen.
+It connects to your computer via USB and works as an external monitor with pen input support.
+The artist can draw directly on the screen using the included stylus.

 Main features to look for in a Tablet

 - Pen Pressure

 - Connectivity (wired and wireless)